arjuntippu/smart-contract-accelerator/aws/README.md

-# Deploy OFS SmartContract Accelarator in AWS with one click
+# Jumpstart your Blockchain Adoption in AWS with OFS SmartContract Accelarator

-ObjectFrontier Smart Contract Accelerator is a click button Blockchain solution that installs a private Ethereum blockchain instance in your AWS environment.
+ObjectFrontier (OFS) Smart Contract Accelerator is a click button Blockchain solution that installs a private Ethereum blockchain instance in your AWS environment.
 It comes pre-packeged with an Admin DApp that you can use to:

 - Configure your private network
 - Compile and deploy solidity-based smart contracts